ktor-doc-jp/ktor-doc-jp/advanced/pipeline/route.md

 ### Getting the route being handled
 {: #route-from-call }

 You can get the route being handled by casting the `call: ApplicationCall` to `RoutingApplicationCall` that has a `route: Route` property.

 ### Getting the route path
 {: #route-path }

-`Route` overrides the `toString()` to generate a path to the route of the toString, looking something like:
+`Route` overrides the `toString()` method to generate a path to the route, something like:

 ```kotlin
 override fun Route.toString() = when {